-At least three intermediate or advanced environmentally-related courses selected by the student in consultation with an advisor in the Environmental Program.
+At least three intermediate or advanced environmentallyrelated courses selected by the student in consultation with an advisor in the Environmental Program.
 These courses may be in the student's major field, a closely-allied discipline, or from several supporting fields.

-Education students seeking certification in Environmental Studies in elementary or secondary education: see page 101 of Catalogue.
+Education students seeking certification in Environmental Studies in elementary or secondary education should refer to page 72.